miguel-guerrero/dstate/README.md

     FSM state variable : -state s
     generated block name seed : -name s prefix for state constants : -prefix s

-For a description of all the options do:

-    $ dstate.py -help

-The output of the tool is generated on stdout

-The output is FSM style by default.
-To produce behavioral code with a wrapper use -beh option.

 # BUGS